-Once the mattress arrives, you have 100 nights to try it out.
-This is your chance to give the bed the thumbs up or thumbs down (remember that scene from Gladiator?).
+From there the company gives you 100 nights to try it out in the comfort of your own home.
+This is your chance to give the bed a thumbs up or thumbs down (remember that scene from Gladiator?).

 You should allow your body a few weeks to adjust to the bed and, at the same time, do your best to break in the mattress.
 All beds soften over time, and you really want to try to expedite that process so that you have a more accurate sense of what the bed will feel like for you long term.
 By the way, 100 nights should be more than long enough to give Tuft & Needle the thumbs up or down—most people will know within the first month.

 If you end up smashing that dislike button with Tuft & Needle, inside the first 100 nights, you can get a full refund.
 Really.
 There is no catch.
 They will dispatch a local charity or someone in your area to pick the bed up from your house and charge you nothing in the process.
 Tuft & Needle—like Casper, Helix, and plenty of others—offers completely free returns.